v-exec/Rotonde-JS-Client/README.md

 ### To Do

-- Add video support
 - Fix redundant protocol connections
-- Add replies
+- Add nested replies